TGAC/COPO-documentation/profile/tol/tol-profile-walkthrough.rst

 * To access a component within a profile, click the component button displayed within the popup after the
   |profile-components-button| button was clicked (see the screenshot above).

-* Profile actions can be accessed via the |profile-actions-button| button.
-The actions describe the process of each component within a profile.

 .. raw:: html

    <hr>